JennyRockU/antaeus/README.md

 ## Billing Service

 As the [challenge](https://github.com/pleo-io/antaeus/blob/master/README.md) requires the logic of the BillingService class was fully implemented.
-This now allows the caller of this service to perform charges of any unpaid (Pending) invoices of Antaeus customer.
-Charges are performed only on the first day of a month.
-Upon a each charge, an External service is called to bill the customer and the Antaeus customer invoice status is updated to ‘Paid’.
+This now allows the caller of this service to perform charges of unpaid (Pending) invoices of Antaeus customers.
+- charges are performed only on the first day of a month.
+- upon each charge, an external service is called to bill the customer and the Antaeus customer invoice status is updated to ‘Paid’.
+- a result object is returned with the summary of the processed invoices (failed, processed, rejected)
+- failed invoices (exceptions) are recorded as part of the result, however additional logging/handling would be more suitable in a real-world application.

 ## Feature Availability/Further Considerations
 ### Monitoring